BlackMagic/Guardian/README.md

 HTML 5 tags come in matching pairs: an opening tag and a closing tag.
 Text of your choosing is inserted between the tags, and will be formatted accordingly by the browser that renders the comment on the Guardian website.

 This article considers a limited subset of all HTML 5 tags.
 Why is the subset limited?
-One reason is that you will only need to use a handful of HTML tags to get superior Guardian comments; the other reason is that the Guardian web browser will ignore HTML 5 tags that might cause unpredictable or unsupported results.
+One reason is that you will only need to use a handful of HTML tags to get superior Guardian comments; the other reason is that the Guardian website will ignore HTML 5 tags that might cause unpredictable or unsupported results.

 Opening HTML 5 tags consist of the character '<', a single-character tag identifier, and the terminating character '>'.
 Examples are:`<i>, <b>, <a>,`etc.